History at Barcombe C E Primary

 To achieve this, we have modelled our curriculum on Jonathan Lear’s Discover, Explore and Create curriculum model, which sees all learners at the Skylark Federation critically analysing in History, Geography, DT and the Arts across the academic year.
 These Discover (History), Explore (Geography) and Create (the Arts) projects form the backbone of our projects across the year, and all subjects are informed by these projects.

-A Source Bank for KS1 and KS2 has been collated by the History Subject Lead.
+A Source Bank for KS1 and KS2 has been collated by the History Subject Leads.
 This bank includes examples of sources that teachers may wish their pupils to analyse.
 The Source Bank also includes example prompts and questions to spark debate and talk amongst the children.
 This Source Bank is available online and in a hard copy for teachers to access.

-Subject and school leaders monitor the impact of our curriculum provision through completing regular monitoring, that includes completing Pupil Voice questionnaires with the children.
+Subject and school leaders monitor the impact of our curriculum provision through completing regular monitoring, and that includes completing Pupil Voice questionnaires with the children.

 Modelling can be seen in all History lessons to show children what the source analysis process looks like and to model high-level writing.

 Assessments are completed by the class teachers at the end of our Discover project.
 Here, teachers indicate whether pupils are pre-threshold or post-threshold in regard to analysing sources.
+This information is then passed to pupils’ next teacher/s for when they next undertake the Discover Project.

 - See Data.